rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 Have a look through these user stories and find the nouns and the verbs.

-- As a car owner I want my car to tell me its current speed
+- As a car driver I want to know the car's speed
-- As a car owner I want to be able to accelerate the car
+- As a car driver I want the car to accelerate
-- As a car owner I want to be able to decelerate the a car
+- As a car driver I want the car to slow down

 Draw a domain diagram to find the object, instance variables, and methods